autr/wsapi/README.md

 }
 ```

+## Unique Timestamps

 The timestamp is used to resolve requests when returned from the WebSockets server, so will always be unique.

-A **floating point** of `0.1` is added to the integer timestamp if it is one of multiple requests, ie:*
+A **floating point** of `0.1` is added to the integer timestamp if it is one of multiple requests:*

 ```bash